agude/agude.github.io/_posts/2017-04-24-distribution_plots.md

 ---

 [^1]: The box and violin plots in this post take about a second to render on my desktop.
 The strip plot take 5 seconds.
-The swam plot take **74 seconds**!
+The swarm plot take **74 seconds**!

 {% comment %}
 |-----------+----------------+